 The Folly of Man

-“What a sad creature such as man, being reduced to less a state as a lamb.
-Is such a thing as a man that quarrels with their own, as the farmer’s blade falls upon their necks, that they would rather behave even less than an animal meant for slaughter?” – Rickard Tulk, Downfall Philosopher and wanted agitator
+“What a sad creature such as man, being reduced to nothing more than a lamb.
+Is such a thing as a man that quarrels with their own, as the farmer’s blade falls upon their necks, would rather behave even less than an animal meant for slaughter?” – Rickard Tulk, Downfall Philosopher and wanted agitator

-“In the years proceeding the paradigm revolution that changed the world, monsters began sacking cities and towns across Arcadia.
-In the chaos, Arcadians revolted, contributing to the turmoil.
+“In the years of the paradigm revolution that nearly changed the world, monsters began sacking cities and towns across Arcadia.
+In the chaos of the end, Arcadians revolted, contributing to the turmoil.
 If The Great Downfall were to truly lead to both human and azani extinction alike, the fate of this world will be sealed by ourselves, as the monsters devour what remains.
 As the continent began to die, myst had blossomed wildly out of the decay.
-As far back as anyone can remember, myst was a small source of power for those who understood it.”
+As far back as anyone can remember, myst was a small source of power for those who understood it.
+That was then.”

 “Now, mystics across the world are becoming dangerously powerful, overwhelmingly so, as they revived within themselves the incredible power they once had during ancient times… according to legend.”